erikedin/Behavior.jl/docs/USAGE.md

 where the step implementations are found.
 It will find that then `When` step above is missing and provide you with a sample step implementation.

+Note that `suggestmissingsteps` can also optionally take a `ParseOptions` as an optional argument, which allows you to configure how strict or lenient the parser should be when reading the feature file.

-Note that currently, `suggestmissingsteps` takes only a single feature file.
+Also note that currently, `suggestmissingsteps` takes only a single feature file.
 It would of course be possible to have `suggestmissingsteps` find _all_ feature files in the project, but this could potentially list too many missing steps to be of use.